 A centrifugal pump is a very simple device, mechanically.
 Reading the centrifugal pump curve, however, is a different story.
 It consists of an impeller that is attached to a shaft which is rotated by a driver, most often by an electric motor.
 With the exception of the shaft and bearings, there is essentially one moving part.
-The behavior of the liquid under the influence of the impeller can get complicated, so once the pump design is finished and a prototype is built, it goes to the test pit to gather the data needed to plot a performance curve.
+The behavior of the liquid under the influence of the impeller can get complicated, so once the pump design is finished and a prototype is built, it goes to the test pit to gather the data needed to plot a pump performance curve.